VirgilSecurity/virgil-crypto-c/docs/module.md

 readonly: Value of the given type is can be modified.
 writeonly: Value of the given type will be modified.
 readwrite: Value of the given type can be read and then modified.
-disown: Ownership of the given value is transferred to someone else, so client can not use this value anymore.
+disown: Ownership of the given class object is transferred.
+If object is passed via argument to method, then client can not use object after method return.
+If object is returned from method, then client is responsible for object destruction.
+Note, primitive type can not be disowned.

 type:
     Defines instance primitive type.
 The type attribute is optional.
 It can